 Text neck is the term used to describe the neck pain and damage sustained from looking down at your cell phone, tablet, or other wireless devices too frequently and for too long.

-Recently, a patient came in to my practice complaining of severe upper back pain.
-He woke up and was experiencing severe, acute, upper back muscle strain.
-I told him I believe the pain is due to the hours he was spending hunched over his cell phone.
+Recently, a patient came into my practice complaining of severe upper back pain.
+He woke up and was experiencing severe, acute upper back muscle strain.
+I told him I believe the pain is due to his hours hunched over his cell phone.
 Diagnosis: Text neck.

-As some studies suggest, text neck may possibly lead to chronic problems due to early onset of arthritis in the neck.
+Some studies suggest that text neck may lead to chronic problems due to the early onset of arthritis in the neck.

 Poor neck posture of all kinds, not just from texting, can lead to strain or sprain.